Women's political participation in India: Illiteracy

+Financial challenges

+Financial challenges significantly affect women's political participation in India.
+Many women, particularly in rural areas, face difficulties due to limited financial resources, which impact their ability to engage fully in political processes.
+Financial constraints can hinder women from attending Panchayat meetings or participating in political activities, as they may need to focus on earning a livelihood to support their families.
+Additionally, the lack of financial resources can prevent women from accessing necessary training and information related to political involvement.
+Studies have shown that financial instability can lead to women being less active in political roles and less able to advocate for their rights effectively.
+Addressing these financial barriers is crucial for enhancing women's participation and representation in local governance.

 Overcoming barriers to participation

-To overcome issues of discrimination and violence, women's organizations have focused on the empowerment of Indian women.
+To overcome issues of discrimination and violence, women's organisations have focused on the empowerment of Indian women.
 Empowerment is tied to the support of family and improved status within the household, which is undermined by the threat of domestic and sexual violence.
 Socio-economic conditions, such as poverty and illiteracy, prevent the entrance of women into running for public office, and even voting.
-Inability to understand the rules of Panchayat Raj undermines the self-confidence to participation in public office.
+Inability to understand the rules of Panchayat Raj undermines the self-confidence to participate in public office.
 Empowerment of Indian women can also occur through "bridging gaps in education, renegotiating gender roles, the gender division of labour and addressing biased attitudes".
 Women can also be empowered to participate by family, and when familial support is present they are more likely to run for office.

-The Government of India has addressed the issue of empowerment by consolidating all programmes for women under the National Mission of Empowerment of Women (NMEW).
-The mission of NMEW is to "enhance economic empowerment of girls and women through skill development, micro credit, vocational training and entrepreneurship."
+The Government of India has addressed the issue of empowerment by consolidating all programs for women under the National Mission of Empowerment of Women (NMEW).
+The mission of NMEW is to "enhance economic empowerment of girls and women through skill development, micro credit, vocational training, and entrepreneurship."
 In 2001, the Government of India passed the National Policy for the Empowerment of Women.
 The policy focuses on "the advancement, development, and empowerment of women."
 Specifically, the policy focuses on ending gender inequality and violence against women.
-The United Nations has also encouraged empowerment among India women by campaigning to end violence against women in India.
+The United Nations has also encouraged empowerment among Indian women by campaigning to end violence against women in India.